mathewgomas-alfred/mathewgomas.io/reference_manual/tools/reference_images_tool.rst

 Save Set
     Save a set of reference images.
 Delete all reference images
-    Delete all the reference images
+    Delete all the reference images.
 Keep aspect ratio
     When toggled this will force the image to not get distorted.
 Opacity